 Figure 6.
 First Greenhouse Room at Week 9 of Collection

-As a result of the unchanging leaf size, the setup was moved to a second greenhouse room to obtain more useful training data.
+As a result of the unchanging leaf size, the setup was moved to a second greenhouse room to obtain more useful data.
 In the second room Sorghum plants with no genetic modifications at different points in the growth cycle were grown and photographed.
 The second room focused on young sorghum plants as technical issues caused loss of data in the early days of data collection in the first room.
 Figure 7 showcases the setup in the second room.